eitasuka/blacksheep/readme.md

 # Blacksheep: The Discord Tooling Powerhouse.

+**Discord is like crackin down on non-client uses of their user endpoints or something??
+So like use at ur own risk u might get banned**

 ## Design

 Blacksheep is built in Go, a fast and powerful compiled language, instead of the